 - Brian M Ilfeld, MD, MS

-Professor In Residence, Anesthesiology.
-Authored (or co-authored) 185 research publications.
+Professor In Residence, Anesthesiology, Vc-health Sciences-schools.
+Authored (or co-authored) 201 research publications

 - Start Date